Integrating trueseal-sync

 The manifest

 session.members() returns a snapshot of current group membership.
-It excludes the local device — you will never see yourself in this list.
+You aren’t in it.

-On every member event, re-snapshot from session.members() rather than maintaining a local delta.
-This avoids missed events from race conditions.
+On every member event, re-snapshot from session.members() instead of maintaining a local delta.
+Race conditions can otherwise leave you with a stale view.

 Member events

-onRemovedFromGroup and onGroupDestroyed are terminal — the session is no longer usable for the current group.
+onRemovedFromGroup and onGroupDestroyed are terminal — the session can’t be used for the current group anymore.
 Wipe and reinit.

 Removing a member